bumbu/svg-pan-zoom/README.md

 `beforePan` and `onPan` callbacks will be called with an object attribute.
 The object will have two attributes (x and y) each representing current pan (on X and Y axes) of the viewport.

+`panEnabled` and `zoomEnabled` are related only to user interaction.
+If any of this options are disabled - you still can zoom and pan via API.

 Public API
 ----------